Course Code: REL-HHS-0-W006

 Disclosure: Thomas Kosten, MD discloses the following potential conflict of interests/commercial interests: Relevant Financial Relationship with Alkermes as Grant/Research Support

-The target audience for this course is: entry and intermediate level Alcohol and Drug Counselors; entry and intermediate level Physicians; entry level Psychologists; intermediate and advanced level Nurses; in the following settings: Health and Human Services.
+The target audience for this course is: entry and intermediate level Alcohol and Drug Counselors; entry and intermediate level Physicians; entry level Psychologists; Nurses; in the following settings: Health and Human Services.

 Relias will be transparent in disclosing if any commercial support, sponsorship or co-providership is present prior to the learner completing the course.

 Course Delivery Method and Format

 Asynchronous/Online Distance Learning; please see certificate details for specifics on delivery format.

 Relias has a grievance policy in place to facilitate reports of dissatisfaction.
 Relias will make every effort to resolve each grievance in a mutually satisfactory manner.
 In order to report a complaint or grievance please contact Relias